Riverside Society of Parliamentarians

 NEW RSP website addition!

-There are now SEVEN Roberts Rules study
+There are now FIVE Roberts Rules study

-clubs in the U.S. and Australia
+clubs in the U.S.

-Active Toastmasters and guests who are not Toastmasters can login and check out each club’s study program.
+Active Toastmasters and guests who are not Toastmasters can login on ZOOM and check out each club’s study program.
 The active Toastmasters fill out an app as a “dual” member and pay April and October dues just like in their home clubs.
 Every District parliamentarian should be invited to join.
 What do we say every year in January?
 Get ready to TRAIN YOUR SUCCESSOR.
 A District Parliamentarian stepping down can now easily introduce a successor to these dynamic ParliPro clubs.